Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 scaleTargetRef:
     deploymentName: consumer-service
 ```
 This is the reference to the deployment that you want to scale.
-In this example, I have a `consumer-service` app that I want to scale depending on the amount of events coming through to Kafka.
+In this example, I have a `consumer-service` app that I want to scale depending on the number of events coming through to Kafka.

 ```yml
 pollingInterval: 1 # Default is 30